panzerdp/dmitripavlutin.com/content/posts/133-react-unmounted-but-alive/index.md

 ## 4. Conclusion

-The good way to handle the async effects is to property clean them when the component unmounts.
+A good way to handle the async effects is to properly clean them when the component unmounts.

-Depending on the type of the side-effect (fetch request, timeout, etc) usually you should just return a cleanup function from the `useEffect()` callback that is going to clean the side-effect.
+Depending on the type of the side-effect (fetch request, timeout, etc) usually, you should just return a cleanup function from the `useEffect()` callback that is going to clean the side-effect.

 ```javascript{4-6}
 function MyComponent() {